erobwen/causality/README.md

     l.pop();
     console.log(l); // should print out ["item1"];

-If you find it too cumbersome to write "create" upon every object creation, you can use its alias "c":
+If you find it too cumbersome to write "observable" upon every object creation, you can create an alias "o":

     o({a: 1, b: 2});

-In addition, causality objects gain additional methods, such as cached, reCached and observe.
-These methods will not show up on any printout of the object, nor in any listing of the objects keys.

-    var ojb = o({});
-    obj.observe(function(event) {console.log(event)});
-    obj.x = 42 // Should result in event printout.
+To access the inner workings of a causality object, you can access it by the causality property.
+For example write object.causality.id to get a system wide unique id for that particular object.

-## repeatOnChange
+## repeat

-Repeat on change is typically used to enforce some certain data constraint.
+Repeat is typically used to enforce some certain data constraint.
 Such as reactive validation of a form, or calculation of some.
 In its basic form, it is simply a function that is reevaluated every time any of the data it read changes.
 For example:

-    repeatOnChange(function() {  x.value = y.value + z.value; });
+    repeat(function() {  x.value = y.value + z.value; });

 This will cause x.value to be assigned to y.value + z.value any time either y.value or z.value changes.
 The good part is that you can write any kind of code inside the function.
 There can be loops, function calls, recursive functions.
 Anything.
-And no matter what code is there, causality will allways keep track of what data has been read by the repeater function at any given moment.
+And no matter what code is there, causality will always keep track of what data has been read by the repeater function at any given moment.

-If you think "repeatOnChange" is to cumbersome to type, you can simply write "repeat" instead, which is an alias for repeatOnChange.

 It will however not detect changes in local variables, so for example if local or global variable y is assigned in this example, there will be no reevaluation of x.value.
 In practice however, this is in general not a limitation as application code typically reacts to changes to a specific model, rather than changes in local variables.

+## Re Building with repeat
+repeat is equipped with some special features when it comes to creating data structures.
+Assume that you have an algorithm that constructs a data structure.
+For example a balanced index structure of some sort.
+However, when the input data is changed and the algorithm needs to repeat once more, you do not want a completely new output data structure.
+Instead, you want to execute the algorithm once more, and at the end of it, compare the difference to the result of the last run, and update the previous result in a minimal way.
+This is something that is supported with causality!

+React users might notice that this is actually a generalization of how React works with the synthetic dom.
+But instead of being limited to just dom structures, causality can do this trick for any data structure!

+For example:

+    repeat(() => {
+        for(let input of inputArray) {
+            addToIndex(observable({value: input.value},"buildId" + input.id))
+        }
+    })

+Note that the only difference is that we added a unique build id for each created object in the data structure.
+This way causality will know what previously created object correspond to the objects created at each repetition.

+## Non recorded action with repeat
+A repeater can mix cause and effect, and there are some preventive measures in place to prevent a repeater from activating itself.
+So, in many cases it is safe to use a repeater with a single action (comparable to autorun in MobX).
+However, there could be situations where you would like to distinguish more between cause and effect.
+To do that, a second argument for the repeater is an action that is not recorded.

+    repeater([description for debug], recordedAction, nonRecordedAction, options)

+The options object contains further configurations for the non-recorded action.
+Namley debounce and fireImmediatley.

 ## invalidateOnChange

-Sometimes you do not want to repeat what you did previously upon change in any read data, at least not instantly.
-For more control, you might want to use invalidateOnChange.
-It works as follows:
+There is a famous quote from programmer Jeff Atwood (author of blog Coding Horrors):

+*There are two hard things in computer science: cache invalidation, naming things, and off-by-one errors.*

+Well, at least cache invalidation just got much more simple thanks to invalidateOnChange.
+While you could use a repeat to invalidate a cache, invalidateOnChange is a more basic primitive that is optimized for this specific purpose.
+For example, if a cache is filled up using lazy evaluation, it is convenient to just clear the cache without any direct reevaluation.

+Here is an example:

     invalidateOnChange(
         function() {